-Joe Biden's Campaign Is On The Line In South Carolina
+'I Will Win': What It Would Mean For Biden To Lose South Carolina

 - Tulsi Gabbard: $383,000

 In addition to ad spending, Biden is lagging in organization.
-According to NBC News, Biden has about 500 staffers on the ground in Super Tuesday states, less than half of Warren compared to 1,300 for Warren, 1,000 for Sanders and at least 950 for Bloomberg.
+According to NBC News, Biden has about 500 staffers on the ground in Super Tuesday states, compared with 1,300 for Warren, 1,000 for Sanders and at least 950 for Bloomberg.

 All those obstacles make Biden an underdog for the nomination, which is why he needs South Carolina to have any hopes of staging a comeback.
 He likely needs to win by a wide margin to be able to juice all the free media he can get — plus some outside help — ahead of the biggest day of the campaign yet, Super Tuesday.